![]() |

 If the user has never made a set cursor request or the LCursorRole was destroyed, this returns nullptr.

-The associated LCursorRole or nullptr if no set cursor request has been made or the LCursorRole is destroyed.
+nullptr if no set cursor request has been made or the LCursorRole is destroyed.